estebanthi/mindtopia/src/site/notes/10 Wiki/12 Notes/Average Directional Index - 20230128054947.md

 ---
 # Average Directional Index
 ---
-The Average Directional Index (ADX) is a technical indicator used in [[100 Zettelkasten/Technical Analysis\|Technical Analysis]] to measure the strength of a trend.
+The Average Directional Index (ADX) is a technical indicator used in [[10 Wiki/13 Plantations/Technical Analysis - 20230221094216\|Technical Analysis - 20230221094216]] to measure the strength of a trend.
 It is used to determine whether a market is trending or non-trending and to measure the strength of a trend.
 It is a trend-following indicator, meaning that it is designed to indicate the presence of a trend rather than its direction.

 The ADX is calculated using three separate lines: the positive directional indicator (+DI), the negative directional indicator (-DI), and the ADX line.